 Because we have not had Lyme disease in the UK as long as they have in Europe, we only have a very small percentage of people who will have a positive test result simply because of past disease – those antibodies that take some time to die away.
 [2] Interpreting the test result is much more of a problem in Europe than it is here.
 UK doctors may not know this.

 Late diagnosed cases can take longer to recover, and these people are more likely to have continuing symptoms after treatment.
 We do need to follow them up, because continuing symptoms after appropriate treatment are a problem for which nobody yet has an answer.
-See our page where we discuss this.
+See our Continuing Symptoms page where we discuss this.

 Is there any UK research following up these “longstanding” patients to see how they are doing?
 Is anyone interested in the problem?
 Or is it only the patients – driven to search elsewhere for an answer and a return to health?